-Any VM whose parent VMware vSphere object has been marked to be ignored cannot individually be added to the monitored list.
-(See Managing vCenter Inventories in up.time for more information.)
-In these cases, any ignored VM that is a candidate for standalone monitoring will be shown with an accompanying Enable Monitoring button, found on the VMware vCenter server's Info page:
+Any VM whose parent VMware vSphere object is marked as ignored cannot individually be added to the monitored list.
+(See Managing vCenter Inventories in Uptime Infrastructure Monitor for more information.)
+In these cases, any ignored VM that is a candidate for standalone monitoring is shown with an accompanying Enable Monitoring button, found on the VMware vCenter server's Info page: